its-me-abhishek/ccsync-docs/docs/index.md

 ## Google OAuth Keys

 Before starting the frontend, Go to [Google cloud credential page](https://console.cloud.google.com/apis/credentials) for generating client id and secret.
 Read [this guide for more information on these credentials and how these work](https://developers.google.com/identity/protocols/oauth2).
-Follow these steps:
+These Keys are only required to generate a consistent Client ID, and an Encryption Secret, for using Taskchampion, as it uses a hash and salt of your E-mail, and your UUID (as received via a login request).
+This can be skipped in case you have your own keys generated already.
+Follow these steps for getting these keys:

 1. Go to Google's developer console.